-The MIT dataset presented in [23] contains four long video sequences (~ 2 mins) with a large range of rotation and translation.
+The MIT dataset presented in [27] contains four long video sequences ($\sim 2 \text{ min}$) with a large range of rotation and translation.
 Since the ground truth head positions were not available for this dataset, we present results for pose angle estimates only.
-Figure 2 shows the estimated orientation for GAVAM and the 2D AVAM compared to the output of the inertial sensor for one video sequence.
+Fig. 2 shows the estimated orientation for GAVAM and the 2D AVAM compared to the output of the inertial sensor for one video sequence.
 We can see that 2D AVAM loses track after frame 700 while GAVAM keeps tracking.
 In fact, GAVAM successfully tracked all four sequences.
-The Figure 3 shows head pose (represented by a white cube) for eight frames from the same video sequence.
-Table 2 shows the averaged angular error for all three models.
-The results for 3D AVAM were taken for the original publication [23].
+Fig. 4 shows head pose (represented by a white cube) for eight frames from the same video sequence.
+Table 2 shows the averaged angular error for all six models described in Section 5.2.
+The results for 3D AVAM were taken for the original publication [27].
 We can see that GAVAM performs almost as well as the 3D AVAM which was using stereo calibrated images while our GAVAM works with monocular intensity images.
-GAVAM clearly outperforms the 2D AVAM showing how the integration of all three paradigms is important for head pose estimation.
+Note that using only the static user-independent paradigm (referred as Static only in Table 2) does perform well with an average accuracy of 4.7° but this approach is only able to successfully track 74.3% of the frames.
+By adding the dynamic paradigm, all frames are successfully estimated with an average accuracy of 5.1°.
+Fig. 3 shows the smoothed average rotational error as a function of the ground truth angle from the inertial sensor used when recording the MIT dataset.
+In both Table 2 and Fig. 3, GAVAM clearly outperforms all combinations of one or two individual paradigms (dynamic only, static only, dynamic + static and 2D AVAM).
+This result shows that integrating all three paradigms improves head pose estimation.